Etude House: Marketing

 Etude's brand concept is to allow the customer to freely and proudly unleash their inner princess.
 In connection with this concept, Etudeau is conducting Princess Marketing, to make customers feel like they have become princesses.
 For example, Etude House staff once said "hello, princess" when customers enter the store and "be happy, princess" when they leave the store.
 Another example is the interior of Etude House, which has a romantic and pretty princess-style interior with a pink theme.
 Employees at the store are also dressed in pink princess helper costumes, making customers feel like princesses.

-Famous

-The company's "Double Lasting Foundation" promoted 24-hour retention, high coverage, and excellent adhesion during marketing.
-As a result, and combined with word of mouth by consumers, sales surpassed 1.2 million as of 2019.

 Controversy

 Following the Namyang Dairy Incident, the 'Tyranny of the Cosmetic Industry', which was uncovered in June 2013, revealed that Etude House, along with Amore Pacific, Tony Moly, and The Face Shop, had been viciously domineering to the agency owners.
 The unfair trade practices of the cosmetic affiliate headquarters were found to violate the law, such as compulsory purchase (so-called pushing out quantity, skipping quantity), forced sales target, forced provision of economic benefits, unfair contract renewal refusal, unfair contract termination, sales support refusal, and business area infringement.